 Created by Night-Time Economy Adviser Sacha Lord, Greater Manchester Combined Authority’s (GMCA) Culture team, and local and national partners, United We Stream will be free, but with donations welcome, and with all proceeds going to the city-region’s night time economy, cultural organisations and charities.

-Launching next week at www.unitedwestream.co.uk, United We Stream will broadcast a diverse blend of entertainment and creativity on one free online platform.
+Launching next week at www.unitedwestream.co.uk (opens new page), United We Stream will broadcast a diverse blend of entertainment and creativity on one free online platform.
 Streaming live DJ-sets, live music and live performances, United We Stream will have something for everyone to enjoy while the country spends more time indoors.

 “I want to keep our vibrant music and entertainment scene active”, explains GMCA Night-Time Economy Adviser Sacha: “Over the last few weeks, I have been contacted by many grassroots venues, bar owners, artists and freelancers, and the main thing I've heard is how difficult this period is and will be for them.
 Many of them are in dire financial straits and at risk of never recovering.